GYaamini/Contact-Book-Fullstack/README.md

 4. **QR-Code**: Can scan and get the details of any contact card

+5. **Dashboard**: A dropdown chart featuring Source, Gender, Zodiac Sign, and Age Group, as well as a range-controlled chart showing the spread of birth years to provide an overview of the contacts' demographics.

-5. Contacts cards are displayed in responsive grid layout to adjust the screen size dynamically and are **ordered alphabetically** according to their first names.
+6. Contacts cards are displayed in responsive grid layout to adjust the screen size dynamically and are **ordered alphabetically** according to their first names.

-6. Light and Dark Mode: Enjoy a personalized user interface experience with light and dark mode options.
+7. Light and Dark Mode: Enjoy a personalized user interface experience with light and dark mode options.

 ### Run the App Locally